ios-xr/telemetry-go-collector/README.md

 * Dialout collector supports GRPC, TCP and UDP transports
 * Dialin Collector supports subscribe and get-proto RPCs to IOSXR device over GRPC as transport
 * Decode logic in the collector including Compact GPB encoded messages is explained at [docs/Decode-Compact-GPB-Message](docs/Decode-Compact-GPB-Message.md)
+* Streamed messages can be pushed to elasticsearch using "-out elasticsearch:<ip>:<port>" option when collector is started

 #### Install instructions:
 `go get -d github.com/ios-xr/telemetry-go-collector`